 - 1. To read the notice convening the meeting and confirm the presence of a quorum. - 2.
-To receive and adopt the audited Balance Sheet and Financial Statements for the year ended 31st December 2021 together with the Directors' and Auditors' Reports thereon. - 3.
-To note that the Directors do not recommend the payment of a dividend in respect of the financial year ended 31st December 2021. - 4.
-To re-elect Directors in accordance with the Articles of Association: - i) Dr. Ketan Devram Morjaria, retires from office by rotation and, being eligible, offers himself for re-election; - ii) Mr. Robinson Njagi Gachogu, retires from office by rotation and, being eligible, offers himself for re-election; - iii) Mr. Leon Nyandusi Nyachae, retires from office by rotation and, being eligible, offers himself for re-election. - 5.
-To approve the Directors' remuneration for the financial year 2022. - 6.
-To authorize the directors to fix the Auditors' remuneration. - To re-appoint the Auditors, PricewaterhouseCoopers who have indicated their willingness to continue in office in accordance with Section 719 (2) of the Companies Act, 2015 and subject to approval by Central Bank of Kenya.
+To receive and adopt the audited Balance Sheet and Financial Statements for the year ended 31 December 2022 together with the Directors' and Auditors' Reports thereon. - 3.
+To note that the Directors do not recommend the payment of a dividend in respect of the financial year ended 31 December 2022. - 4.
+To re-elect Directors in accordance with the Articles of Association: - i) Mrs. Grace Wamuyu Nyachae retires from office by rotation and, being eligible, offers herself for re-election. - ii) Mr. Moses Munywoki Mwendwa, retires from office by rotation and, being eligible, offers himself for re-election. - iii) Mrs. Elizabeth Mueni Musyoka, having been appointed since the last Annual General Meeting, retires from office pursuant to Article 96 of the Company Articles of Association and, being eligible, offers herself for re-election. - 5.
+To approve the Directors' remuneration for the financial year 2023. - 6.
+To authorize the directors to fix the Auditors' remuneration. - 7.
+To re-appoint the Auditors, PricewaterhouseCoopers who have indicated their willingness to continue in office in accordance with Section 719 (2) of the Companies Act, 2015 and subject to approval by Central Bank of Kenya.